-Timetabled interventions – Intervention that takes place through the Inclusion department is: Every One Can Read (a literacy based intervention), speech intervention, dyslexia screening, handwriting intervention, Y7 peer reading intervention.
+Timetabled interventions – Intervention that takes place through the Inclusion department is: Every One Can Read (a literacy based intervention), IDL (a dyslexia friendly intervention), speech intervention, dyslexia screening, handwriting intervention, Y7 peer reading intervention.
 However when identified, subjects will identify their own subject related interventions

-Personalised Learning - The SENDCO works closely with Bryan Picton (Deputy Head teacher) to create manageable yet challenging timetables for Key Stage 4 students.
-When creating students’ timetables Pippa Allan and Bryan Picton carefully discuss the students’ specific learning needs and identify the appropriate provision in order to support their GCSE journey.
+Personalised Learning - The SENDCO works closely with the Senior Leadership Team (SLT) to create manageable yet challenging timetables for Key Stage 4 students.
+When creating students’ the SENDCO and SLT carefully discuss the students’ specific learning needs and identify the appropriate provision in order to support their GCSE journey.

-Key Workers/ Identified Adults - Some children are given a Key Worker who works with students identified as needing additional individualised intervention, the Key Worker will then liaise with staff and parents/carers to discuss the progress and interventions.
-All students that are on our Grids for Learning are given an Identified Adult or Key Worker who will contact home.
+Key Workers- All children with SEND are given a Key Worker who work with students identified as needing additional individualised intervention, the Key Worker will then liaise with staff and parents/carers to discuss the progress and interventions.
+All students that are on our Grids for Learning are given an Key Worker who will contact home.

 How will the curriculum be matched to my child's needs?